droctothorpe/acodetojoy/content/posts/wpaytts.md

 I often engage in RDD, rage-driven development (as opposed to resume-driven development).
-Consequently, I tend to be _intimately_ familiar with (and furious about), the _Problem_.
-I find complaining about it at length to a more or less captive (and interested) audience oddly cathartic, and there's no better way to whet the appetite for a solution.
+Consequently, I tend to be _intimately_ familiar with (and furious about), the _problem_.
+I find complaining about it at length to a more or less captive (and interested) audience oddly cathartic, and there's no better way to whet their appetites for a solution.